Ipstenu/dreamobjects/readme.txt

 <strong>Nothings happening when I press the backup ASAP button.</strong>

 First turn on logging, then run it again.
-If it gives output, then it's running.
+If it gives output, then it's running, so read the log to see what the error is.
+If it just 'stops', then it's a bug.
+If it says it can't upload the file to DreamObjects, it's probably size.

 Second, try <em>just</em> backing up SQL.
 You may have a very large site, which has known to be problematic.